Novel Planning Workbook: Just Write

 Our editing staff strategically designed this guided novel workbook for concise, clear, and thoughtful story outlining.
 Every page is formulated to help you craft a compelling first draft, using what we believe are the most crucial aspects of storytelling.
 Writing a novel can take years; you don’t have time to waste on random worksheets that won’t further your narrative.

 We also break down two types of stories with the guided 3-Act Story Structure template so you can understand each beat on a deeper level.
-It’s one thing to follow a worksheet, but we give you story examples showing you how they are applied in real narratives.
+It’s one thing to follow a worksheet, but we give you story examples, showing you how they are applied in real narratives.
 We believe that if writers understand how the beats are utilized in other stories, they can wield them within their own work.
 This template helps you break down each pertinent story beat so you can start to recognize them on a functional and practical level.
 We study two types of fiction stories: contemporary and fantasy.

 Just Write: A Novel Planning Workbook is a tested guide that we use to craft a first draft.
 We want you to return to this tool for every fiction project you write.